 See more guidance from PHE here on your responsibilities relating to Legionella:

 In addition to guidance reminding businesses about the risk of Legionnaire’s disease, they also offer guidance on cooling and fan systems and other critical high-risk areas to be aware of when returning after a period of dormancy.
 You can read more on the guidance here.

-Please let your Contract Manager know if you’d like help to regularly flush your water tanks during lockdown.
+Please let your Contract Manager know if you’d like help to regularly flush your water tanks during periods of lockdown.